-322 5.3.6 Instantiation
+Instantiation 5.3.6 298

-To create an entity instance a client MUST supply the concrete Entity sub-type by a submitting a reference to the type-identifying Kind.
-The reference MUST consist of the term and categorisation scheme which uniquely identify the Kind instance, see section 5.3.1.
+To create an entity instance a client MUST supply the concrete Entity sub-type by submitting a reference to 299 the type-identifying Kind.
+The reference MUST consist of the term and categorization scheme, which uniquely 300 identify the Kind instance, see section 5.3.1.
 All OCCI implementations MUST understand these requests.

-A client MAY also submit any number of references to Mixin instances to be associated with the instance to be created.
-A Mixin reference submitted by a client MUST consist of the term and categorisation scheme which identify the Mixin instance, see section 5.3.1.
+301 be created.
+A Mixin reference submitted by a client MUST consist of the term and categorization scheme, 303 which identify the Mixin instance, see section 5.3.1.
+304

+A client MAY also submit any number of references to Mixin instances to be associated with the instance to 302

-329 5.3.7 Templates
+Templates 5.3.7 305

 A template is a mechanism to provide default values for entity instances.
-OCCI supports templates through Mixins.
+OCCI supports templates through 306 Mixins.
+307

-332 A Mixin instance associated at entity instance creation-time MAY provide default values for OCCI Attributes.

-Each default value is specified through Attribute.default.
+A Mixin instance associated at entity instance creation-time MAY provide default values for Attributes.
+Each 308 default value is specified through Attribute.default.
+309 case-by-case.
+A new Mixin may, e.g., replace the previous one, be rejected, or be place alongside the previous 313 one.
+An example of this is the definition of replacing Resource Templates in [?].
+314

-A Mixin instance MAY provide default values for OCCI Attributes already defined by a Kind.
-A Mixin's Attribute.default overrides the default specified by the Kind.
+A Mixin instance MAY provide default values for Attributes already defined by a Kind.
+A Mixin's At-310 tribute.default overrides the default specified by the Kind.
+311